greenpeace/planet4-selenium-tests/README.md

         vendor/bin/phpunit tests/sample/AN_changedomain.php;

-* A bash script has been created to run all tests and can be run as follows (currently only runs 1 test)
+* A bash script has been created to run all tests and can be run as follows:

-        $ ./run_sampletest.sh
+        $ ./run_all_sample.sh

 About Facebook php-webdriver